Top of the page

 The types of physical activity that can help you get fit and stay healthy include:

-Being active is one of the best things you can do to get fit and stay healthy.
+Being active is one of the best things you can do for your health.
 It helps you to:

-Get at least 2½ hours of exercise a week.
+Start slowly.
+Make it your long-term goal to get at least 2½ hours of moderate to vigorous exercise a week.
+It's fine to be active in blocks of 10 minutes or more throughout your day and week.
 Walking is a good choice.
 You also may want to do other activities, such as running, swimming, cycling, or playing tennis or team sports.

 Pick activities that you like—ones that make your heart beat faster, your muscles stronger, and your muscles and joints more flexible.
 If you find more than one thing you like doing, do them all.
 You don't have to do the same thing every day.